Pitch Deck Structure: What Investors Want To See

 • 3-5 years of financial projections for your company.

 Founders typically add a simple table with their SG&A, COGS, CAPEX, and revenue- with a final profit margin and percentage number, requiring you to do some financial modeling.
+If you're looking for a budgeting template to run your financials, our financial modeling template is a great tool to get started.

 The Ask